Counseling, Educational Psychology & Research

 Why is our program the best place to start?

-The University of Memphis Vocational Rehabilitation Counseling program is ranked #36 in the nation by US News and World Report.
-A few other reasons to consider pursuing a master's degree in rehabilitation counseling at The University of Memphis:
+The University of Memphis Vocational Rehabilitation program is ranked #36 in the nation by US News and World Report.
+A few other reasons to consider pursuing a master's degree in vocational rehabilitation at The University of Memphis:

 • Federal scholarships and paid internships